-We are an 'Operation Encompass' school
+We are an 'Operation Encompass' school.

-Operation Encompass is a unique Police and Education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.
+Operation Encompass is a unique Police, LA Children's Services and Education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.
 Operation Encompass is the reporting to schools before the start of the next school day when a child or young person has been involved or exposed to a domestic abuse incident the previous evening.